scottx611x/CSCI-S-40/Lecture/Lectures.md

  - ARP: Map Ethernet(MAC) addresses to IPv4 addresses
    - Samuel Clemens vs. Mark Twain
    - The magic of ARP is that it's asking a very important question: "Who has?"
-   - Layer 2 ethernet broadcast address: "Who has IP: xxx?"
+   - Layer 2 Ethernet broadcast address: "Who has IP: xxx?"
  - Fragmentation:
    - IP is trying to make all networks equal
    - Different networks had different MTUs (Maximum transmission units)
    - IP needed to handle this case.
-   - An IP packet is able to divide itsself into smaller chunks using the fragmentation fields in the packet (Id/Fragment offset/More Fragments)
+   - An IP packet is able to divide itself into smaller chunks using the fragmentation fields in the packet (Id/Fragment offset/More Fragments)
    - Reassembly and then pass it up to layer 4
    - Fragmentation creates more opportunities for failure (Section 2 1:09)
    - In IPv6 only the originating host can fragment